 You’ve saved me a great deal of work, Melinda, and done it so much better than I could have myself.
 Many thanks.”
 Joanna Yates

 “Melinda is my #1 source for walking tours in France.
 Before I found her, I didn’t know what GR paths were.
 We’re a family of New Yorkers, and love a good long walk.
 These walking paths are now, on our must-do list in France, thanks to Melinda.
-Although, we may cycle parts of this walk, it’s great to know, especially traveling with our 11 year old daughter, what exactly to expect.
+Although, we may cycle parts of this walk, it’s great to know, especially traveling with our 11-year-old daughter, what exactly to expect.

-I very much appreciate all the distances listed between the villages.
-It helps me time my walk/cycle and make sure my daughter is hydrated and fed.
 Melinda thoroughly details what to expect and how to match every family members’ expectations.
 I also appreciate the history she teaches us about the region so I can make the walk into a fun education for all three of us.”
 Brenda Tolentino (Dish our Town)

-Revisions to the Burgundy Canal guidebook – 2020 edition
+Revisions to the Burgundy Canal guidebook